Federally regulated employees - Filing a labour standards complaint with the Labour Program: Eligibility and timelines

 • because you refused to disclose the results of a genetic test

-Note: If your complaint is related to your employer collecting or using the genetic test results without your written consent, you must file a non-monetary complaint within 6 months from the date on which the subject matter of the complaint arose.
+Note: If your complaint is related to your employer collecting or using the results of a genetic test you have undergone without your written consent, you must file a non-monetary complaint within 6 months from the date on which the subject matter of the complaint arose.

-If your complaint is related to third-party disclosure of genetic testing results, you must file it with:
+If your complaint is related to third-party disclosure of genetic test results, you must file it with:

-For more information on genetic testing, consult: Rights of federally regulated employees related to genetic testing.
+For more information on rights concerning genetic testing, consult: Rights of federally regulated employees related to genetic testing.

 Extension of time to file a complaint

-You may be eligible for an extension of time to file a complaint if you:
+You may be eligible for an extension of time to file a complaint if you filed a complaint:

-• filed a complaint that was incomplete or contained an error
+• that was incomplete or contained an error

 Filed a complaint with another government official